By David Joel Miller

 BIG QUESTION: What about people who have these symptoms for less than four days?
 Or those that move in and out of Hypomania very quickly?
 Are we missing some other type of Bipolar Disorder?
 Or is that moodiness something else?

-Stay tuned for more on Mania, Hypomania, Cyclothymia and Bipolar Disorder and Types of Bipolar Disorder and the things we known and don’t know about all these topics.
+Stay tuned for more on Mania, Hypomania, Cyclothymia and Bipolar Disorder and Types of Bipolar Disorder and the things we know and don’t know about all these topics.

 Want to sign up for my mailing list?